quora

 • Restoring compliance in case supervisory obligations were infracted

-• Revoking of licenses and liquidation of a company depending on the violation
+• Revoking of licences and liquidation of a company depending on the violation

 • Intermediaries working without FINMA’s consent are liable to a legal prosecution